micaelamccall/recipe-recommendation/README.md

 ## Background and Literature Review

 As the amount of information on the internet has ballooned, recommendation systems have become increasingly crucial to help users find desired information without having to do extensive manual search.
+For a while I have been curious about how these systems work given the extensive way they touch my daily life.
+I decided to explore various approaches to recommendation algorithms in the domain of food and recipes, which is particularly relevant given the vast number of online recipes.

 The goal of a recommender system is to predict the rating a user would give to a new item and to suggest to the user items for which the predicted rating is high.
-Food and recipe recommendation is a domain in which these systems are particularly relevant given the vast number of online recipes.
-Recipe recommendation has gained traction in the healthy-eating community as a way to suggest healthier meals or ingredient substitutions \[1, 2, 3\].
-It is also a relevant context for group recommender system research; i.e., how to suggest recipes based on the preferences of all members of a group \[4\].\
-In addition to its many applications, basic recipe recommendation offers fertile ground for researching the nuances of recommendation systems because of the rich information about recipe contents (ingredients), types of recipes (breakfast, dinner, desert, etc.), styles of cooking, nutritional contents, etc. Some relevant questions in this area are: How do we quantify a user's preference for specific ingredients given their rating of a recipe and leverage this information to improve recommendation?
-How do we incorporate preferences for particular types of recipes?
-How do we build recommender systems under constraint, such as only recommending recipes that conform to dietary restrictions?\
-Researchers have tried to address some of these questions through iteration on various approaches to algorithmic recommendation.
-Some of the most common are:
+Several common approaches are:

 **Collaborative filtering (CF)** is a method that uses the ratings of many users over many items to identify similar users and predict the rating a user would give to an item based on the ratings given by similar users.
 The only data necessary for this approach is ratings history on items \[5\].

 **Content-based (CB)** is a method that uses information about items to calculate similarity between new items and items a user has historically rated to predict the rating a user would give to an item \[1\].
-For example, in the recipe/food domain, Freyne and Berkovsky (2010) broke down ratings for a recipe into ratings for ingredients and then reconstructed a prediction for a new recipe using a user's ratings for the constituent ingredients.

-**Knowledge-based (KB)** is a method that uses content knowledge about the item as well as knowledge about users needs or a set of constraints to recommend specific items and then includes an iterative process of eliciting users' feedback. \[1, 7\]

-**Hybrid approaches** are particularly used in recipe recommendation because we have both plentiful user ratings data and about item content.
-These approaches aim to combine the strengths of multiple previously mentioned approaches. \[1, 7\]\
+**Hybrid approaches** aim to combine the strengths of multiple previously mentioned approaches.
+This can be done in many ways, such as averaging results of CF and CB predictions, using the prediction from one approach as the input to another, and introducing more advanaced optimization techniques to apply elements from both CB and CF appraoches in one algorithm. \[1, 7\]
-In my literature review, I noticed that many attempts to recommend healthy foods used a KB approach; they didn't just reflect the user's preferences, but also the nutritional needs of the particular user based on their demographic information, e.g. in Alberg (2006).
-Attempts to conform to dietary restrictions were treated similarly \[8\].
-However, I didn't find instances where rich recipe-based metadata was included in recommender algorithms to try to improve the quality of the recommendation, other than in Freyne and Berkovsky (2010).

 # Project Goals

-The aim of this project is to explore and compare the performance of CB, CF, and hybrid recommender algorithms in the context of recipe recommendation, while leveraging recipe flavor profiles and recipe metadata (meal type, cooking technique, cooking time) in the recommendation.\
+I aimed to explore and compare the performance of CB, CF, and hybrid recommender algorithms in the context of recipe recommendation, while leveraging recipe flavor profiles and recipe metadata (meal type, cooking technique, cooking time) in the recommendation.

 # Data Sources